-It isn’t always easy to talk to your son or daughter about the effects from underage drinking, but the time to begin is now.
-You may not be sure of how to start the conversation, and when you do, your teen may dodge the conversation all together.
+It isn’t always easy to talk to your son or daughter about the effects of underage drinking, but the time to begin is now.
+You may not be sure of how to start the conversation, and when you do, your teen may dodge the conversation altogether.
 You must choose the correct time to bring up the subject of underage drinking in a relaxed setting.
 You don’t have to speak on every topic right away.
-Talking often, to your son or daughter about alcohol, and its risks, often works better than having one long discussion.
+Talking often, to your son or daughter about alcohol, and its risks often work better than having one long discussion.

 Speak with your teenager about the reasons not to drink alcohol.
 Do not try to scare them, as this tactic never works.
 If there is a history of family members with drinking problems, tell your son or daughter.
 Discourage them from ever even trying alcohol since there is a chance they could develop a drinking problem as well.